temefleet/Inhabitent/plugins/inhabitent-functionality/readme.txt

-=== Core Functionality ===
+=== Inhabitent Functionality ===

-This plugin contains all of your site's core functionality so that it remains theme-independent.
+This plugin is required for Inhabitent theme functionality.
+It adds two custom post-types and a custom taxonomy.

 **Requires at least**: WP 3.8
 **Tested up to**: WP 4.3.1